Monthly Archives: February 2026

 The organ was playing and an unseen ethereal soprano voice was heard singing a lamentation.
 The sound emanated from the choir loft.

 After the song was finished, a woman invited us up the stairs to a room where nuns had gathered and sung, unseen, during prior centuries.
-The front of the room had a large wooden gilded grid allowing one to see the into the cathedral but preventing those below to see up into the room.
+The front of the room had a large window into the cathedral.
+A gilded wooden grid prevented those in the cathedral below to see into the room.

 Nun’s sanctuary above and behind the main cathedral; organ case visible to the right